All Collections

 Next Steps

-If the Organization is interested in working together after reading through your application, you will receive an email with instructions for either scheduling your 1-hour consultation call, or a short interview for longer-term projects.
-You should hear back from an application either way within about a week of applying!
+If the Organization is interested in working together after reading through your application, you will receive an email with instructions for either scheduling your 1-hour phone call, or a short interview for projects.
+You should hear back from the organization either way within about a week of applying!

 To make the most out of your Catchafire application experience, we recommend the following: